 My gums were fantastic until my thirties.
 Since then, no matter how much TLC I give them, they are easily the fussiest part of my body.
 I brush religiously, avoid sugary foods, and floss like there's no tomorrow—to no avail.
 My gums always tend to be more reddish and touchy than I'd like them to be.
 And since it's more than a matter of cosmetics or comfort—healthy gums mean better health overall—I take gum care really seriously.

-I've known about probiotics for quite some time, having worked at Unilever's research unit on functional foods, and also as a lifelong yogurt lover.
+I've known about probiotics for quite some time, having worked at Unilever's research unit on functional foods and also being a lifelong yogurt lover.
 I was surprised to discover just a few years ago that several companies have released probiotics for the mouth.
 These probiotics install beneficial oral bacteria to displace the harmful Streptococcus mutans and other bacteria that lead to tooth decay (cavities), gingivitis, and other forms of periodontal disease.
 Some companies even claim that if you use their products, your teeth will also be whiter.

 - GanedenBC30 (Bacillus coagulans GBI-30, 6086), in Life Extension's Advanced Oral Hygiene tablets

 - Lactobacillus reuteri Prodentis, in GUM's PerioBalance tablets